MyNihongo/JapaneseData/Grammar/rules_markdown/249_probably.md

-The expression `はずだ` is used to express the speaker's belief about a fact that it must be true. はずだ can be translated as *"I think it should be the case"*.
+The expression `はずだ` is used to express the speaker's belief about a fact that it must be true, however, the speaker is not completely sure. はずだ can be translated as *"I think it should be the case"*.
 It should be noted that in this usage はずだ cannot be used to describe the own actions of the speaker.
 Another usage of はずだ is to express the speaker's consent to a certain statement.
 For example when someone states a fact the speaker can agree by using はずだ (examples will follow).
+When はずだ is converted to the negative [はずがない](250) the meaning changes to *"absolutely not"*.

 |Form|Usage|Example|
 |-|-|-|